 Advertisment

 Uma has always fed me dishes that would otherwise vanish from our family forever - Khosha Baata, Muri Ghonto, Chitol Maacher Muitthya being a few.
 But this holiday, it was different.
 Uma, it seemed, was not allowed to cook, or touch the stove.
 She was also to follow a strict diet consisting mostly of fruits, sabudana and cold milk.
 The food could not, in any case, be warm while consuming.
 Angry, sad and confused at why she had to do whatever she was doing, I got to know, upon inquiry, that it was Ambubachi.

 Ambubachi or ambabachi is an occasion where women, specifically widows, have to observe certain strict rituals.
 The restrictions on food, where even touching rice or wheat is forbidden, let alone being eaten, do not stop here.
 Very few food items are considered edible and they should, without question, be cold.
-Other rituals consist of sleeping on the floor, absolutely separately, and not touching any bedding, since it is believed to get contaminated by their touch.
-The observers cannot trim, shampoo or comb their hair, cut their nails or even till soil.
-The rituals are carried out according to where the woman resides and her lifestyle, and also varies in some households.
+Other rituals consist of sleeping on the floor, absolutely separately, and not touching any bedding since it is believed to get contaminated by their touch.
+The observers cannot trim, shampoo or comb their hair, cut their nails or even till the soil.
+The rituals are carried out according to where the woman resides and her lifestyle, and also vary in some households.

 The belief behind these rituals is the yearly menstruation cycle of Maa Kamakhya.
 It is one of the oldest shrines in India which houses the ‘yoni’ of Sati.
 According to Hindu mythology, when Sati was burned, Shiva, carrying her body, performed a dance which could potentially destroy the universe.
-On the request of all the Gods present, Vishnu had to finally intervene and sever Sati’s body in order to stop Shiva.
+At the request of all the Gods present, Vishnu had to finally intervene and sever Sati’s body to stop Shiva.
 Sati’s body had fallen on various ‘peeth’ in India, which were later called ‘Shaktipeeth’.
 In Kamakhya, there is no idol, the priests and the thousands of devotees that gather every year worship the vagina or the ‘yoni’ of Goddess Sati.

 Advertisment

-But the question that struck me revolved around the section of the population that is expected to observe the rituals: the widowed women of our society, women like my Uma.
-If we consider that the festival is aimed at providing three to four days of rest to women, since the menstruating Devi is symbolic of all women, why is it that only a special few are allowed to ‘rest’?
+If we consider that the festival is aimed at providing three to four days of rest to women since the menstruating Devi is symbolic of all women, why is it that only a special few are allowed to ‘rest’?
 Is it not only natural to let all women who have hit puberty take a break from their everyday hustle?

 The concept of ‘letting’ a woman rest is of great significance.
 Although a more controversial topic, I believe women can do without the menstrual ‘rest’ that our society so generously gives us, especially when it restores our agency in the hands of those whom we try to free ourselves from.
 Menstrual rest has been a tool of exclusion of women since time immemorial and even in modern times.
 And when society saw that if all women go on a break at the same time of the Ambabuchi, the functioning of everyday life would collapse, they conveniently aimed the rituals at widows - an already vulnerable and excluded group who are always at the receiving end of the spectrum of stigma.

-The more visible and obvious dichotomy lies at the celebration of probably one of India’s biggest taboos - menstruation.
+The more visible dichotomy lies at the celebration of probably one of India’s biggest taboos - menstruation.
 Can menstruation only be accepted and celebrated when a sadhu or a man deems fit?
 Why is it that the Devi's blood is pure and holy but a common woman’s blood is looked down upon?

+Advertisment